amoghpj/modeling-and-beyond/docs/index.md

 Welcome to the online home of this community.
 ![](https://i.imgur.com/1Me4EkX.jpg)

-We are an early-career group of modelers who want more community discussion and peer-mentoring surrounding modeling, particularly in the age of social distancing.
+We are a community of modelers who want more community discussion and peer-mentoring surrounding modeling.
 We share interesting papers, give feedback on presentations and ideas, share our expertise to other members, discuss challenges we face as modelers, and promote opportunities that may be of interest.

 ## Get Involved
 Please [tell us about yourself](https://docs.google.com/forms/d/e/1FAIpQLScSh6GwNH2Zo1lLWxrZqOHrn_LPTAipkeie3BEV_EVRMeW_Rg/viewform) and